drupalcommerce/commerce-docs/v2/install.md

  This will also download the required libraries and modules (Address, Entity, State Machine, Inline Entity Form, Profile).

-3. Enable Commerce (instructions below use [Drupal Console](https://drupalconsole.com))
+3. Enable Commerce (instructions below use [Drupal Console](https://drupalconsole.com)) You must run this from the webroot rather than the site root.
+If you used the [Composer Template for Drupal Projects](https://github.com/drupal-composer/drupal-project) it will be `web`, if you've used a custom folder cd to that instead.

  ```sh
  cd web